A/V Analyzing Toolbox

 A/V Analyzing Toolbox is a modular content analysis framework which allows comprehensive automated processes to be applied to audio-visual content for the optimization of broadcasting, distribution and archiving workflows.
 It inspects A/V data with respect to technical and perceptual parameters and extracts metadata, as well as semantic information.
-A/V Analyzing Toolbox provides components for automated detection of errors and quality issues in A/V content.
-The video analysis components enable e.g. detailed temporal video segmentation and motion analysis for browsing, management, and synchronization of content.
+A/V Analyzing Toolbox provides dedicated analyzing components for several uses cases and application scenarios.

 Temporal Video Segmentation

 The Temporal Video Segmentation detects and compiles shots, representative key frames, and scenes in movies or movie clips for browsing, exploration, management, and content presentation.

 The Video Motion Analysis detects motion in videos, e.g. pan, tilt, zoom, or camera unsteadiness.
 Based on motion detection, further video analysis approaches are applied, such as visual rhythm pattern analysis, e.g. inner rhythm classification: fluid, staccato, or no motion.

 The semantic video analysis enables automated tagging of video segments through the classification of visual concepts or classes ranging from time of day, landscape (e.g. beach or forest) and mood.
 The system can be trained to analyze different concepts or class types based upon the unique needs of the customer.
 The semantic video analysis is also capable of generating recommendations for different concepts based upon the customer’s use.
 The functionality of the software is helpful for browsing or searching in large video archives.